GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians: GKM-Variety Structure

-This quiver Grassmannian is isomorphic to the Feigin degeneration of the classical flag variety $\mathcal{F}l_5$, as explained in \cite{CFR2012}.
-It is an irreducible variety, and hence it has a unique top-dimensional cell.
-The successor closed subquiver for the top-dimensional cell is the left most quiver in the following picture, to which we apply two fundamental mutations:
+The quiver Grassmannian $\mr{Gr}_{\mb{e}}(M)$ is isomorphic to the Feigin degeneration of the classical flag variety $\mathcal{F}l_3$, as explained in \cite[Proposition~2.7]{CFR2012}.
+With the algorithm as described in the proof of Proposition~\ref{prop:AlignabilityDeltan}, we obtain the following coefficient quiver for $M$.
+The successor closed subquivers in the set $\mr{SC}_\mb{e}^{\Delta_2}(M)$ are:

-To determine which fundamental mutation we are applying, we have enumerated the eight segments of $Q(M)$, increasingly from the top to the bottom.